DavidLepoultier/swarmui/README.md

 2. Open your browser to `http://<dockerd host ip>:9000`

-## Testing SwarmUI with a cluster on a single docker-machine
+## Testing SwarmUI on a single docker-machine

 Here we will used docker-machine and virtualbox to create the host environment.
 In this way, the dockers deamons started with TCP and TLS options.